 - Excessive bleeding

-After surgery, the incision should be checked regularly for any signs of dehiscence or infection.
+After surgery, the incision should be checked regularly for signs of dehiscence or infection.
 These include any increase in swelling, redness, pain, bleeding, or other discharge.
-A small amount of serosanguinous discharge (clear and yellowish with small amounts of blood) is normal.
+A little serosanguinous discharge (clear and yellowish with small amounts of blood) is normal, but if it looks thick, cloudy, bloody, or some other alarming color or texture, call your veterinarian.

 Cost of Dog Amputation

-Amputation is a costly endeavor with most surgeries (including biopsies and hospitalizations) costing between $2,000-$7,000.
-This will vary based on geographic location and type of practitioner performing the procedure (boarded surgical oncologist vs. general practitioner).
-There will likely be additional costs associated with follow-up treatments (chemotherapy, etc.), and physical rehabilitation.
+Amputation is costly, with most surgeries costing between $2,000-$7,000 (including biopsies and hospitalizations).
+This will vary based on geographic location and the type of practitioner performing the procedure.
+For example, a boarded surgical oncologist will likely charge more than a general practitioner.

 - Limb Amputation.
 American College of Veterinary Surgery. https://www.acvs.org/small-animal/limb-amputation.
 Accessed March 7, 2023.